How often should you use purple shampoo for your hair?

 It’s time to dive into some specific details when using purple shampoo.

-If you have light-colored hair, you will likely have these warm undertones that can show up due to various environmental factors and unlifted natural pigments.
+If you have lighter hair, you will likely have these warm undertones that can show up due to various environmental factors and unlifted natural pigments.
 Orange tones may show up after several weeks if you have bleached hair from a brunette.

-If you want to maintain your hair color and prevent brassy tones, your usage will depend on how much pigment is in your hair, i.e., more pigment equals higher frequency.
-People with dark blondes will require purple shampoo more often than those with platinum blondes or white hair.
+If you want to maintain your natural hair color and prevent brassy tones, your usage will depend on how much pigment is in your hair; more pigment equals higher frequency.

 For those with curly and frizzy hair prone to dryness, purple shampoo may increase dryness.
-In this case, you can rely on other products like purple conditioners to still deliver your results.
+In this case, you can still rely on other products like purple conditioners to deliver your results.

 How often should you use purple shampoo and conditioner?